urbit/urbit.org-reloaded/content/docs/arvo/iris/example.md

 template = "doc.html"
 +++

 Here we'll look at a simple example of fetching a remote HTTP resource with Iris.
-We'll use the following thread, which you can save in the `/ted` directory of your `%home` desk:
+We'll use the following thread, which you can save in the `/ted` directory of your `%base` desk:

 `iris-thread.hoon`